Dubai has a reputation as a city of glitz and glamour, but what does it really cost to visit Dubai?

 A good way to save is getting the Dubai Pass by iVenture.
 We give a full rundown of all its benefits and how the card works here, or try the GoCity Dubai Pass, great value if you’re visiting Dubai & Abu Dhabi

 How expensive is it to visit ‘At The Top’ in Burj Khalifa?

 The cheapest tickets which get you to levels 124 & 125 are 149 AED for adults and 114 AED for children.

 This is for non-primetime slots, pre-booked in advance.
-This can substantially increase for fast track tickets to 378 AED, or if you are after a bubbly package with access to the lounges on level 152-154 with refreshments and entertainment, you can look at paying 650 AED per person.
+This can substantially increase for fast-track tickets to 378 AED, or if you are after a bubbly package with access to the lounges on levels 152-154 with refreshments and entertainment, you can look at paying 650 AED per person.
 And dinner at At.Mosphere, wow!

 How expensive are theme parks in Dubai?

-The theme parks at Dubai Parks & Resorts cost on average 298 AED for a one-day one-park pass or 355 AED for a two-park pass; it’s quite easy though to find 2-4-1 special deals.
+The theme parks at Dubai Parks & Resorts cost, on average, 295 AED for a one-day one-park pass or 355 AED for a two-park pass; it’s quite easy though, to find 2-4-1 special deals.